 Whilst we found lots of things to do in Las Vegas for free, we also treated ourselves to a hotel which made a change from staying in Elvis, our van.
 Thom booked a night in a hotel as a surprise and it was one of the best hotels I’ve ever stayed in.
 We got frozen cocktails by the pool and had so much fun.
 I genuinely wanted to cry when we had to leave the next morning.

-Given that we had treated ourselves, we were on the lookout for cheap things to do at Las Vegas.
+Given that we had treated ourselves, we were on the lookout for cheap things to do in Las Vegas.
 Did you know there are tonnes of things to do for free in Las Vegas?
 So, for those of you looking for what to do in Vegas on a budget, this is for you.
 You’ll still feel like you’ve experienced Las Vegas after seeing these top Las Vegas attractions and you won’t come away with regret or a depressing bank statement.